m50d/m50d.github.com/_posts/2018-08-30-the-hero-we-need.md

 ![](/impossible.jpg)

 Another broken symmetry rounds out the episode.
 Athrun's reaction here is striking in its childish, almost animal immediacy - its impact blunted only by how slight the relationship we've seen between him and Lacus actually is.
 Again this is a case where committing more completely to the parallels would enhance the show: Kira's conversations with Lacus held a trust and tenderness that would make a betrayal between them seem sincerely painful.
 Athrun's... didn't.

+In contrast, Kira shows a maturity beyond his years - and far beyond anything we've seen from him until now.
+The way La Flaga and Ramius respond to his broadcasted warning, it's clear that both viewed this as the right thing - and yet neither dared.